Skip to content

 What Are System Dynamics?

 Systems consist of objects and their interrelations.
-They are dynamic, respond to influences from outside and inside, and exhibit behavior whose causes cannot be reduced to single objects or connections.
-These complex emerging behaviors are called system dynamics.
+They are dynamic, respond to internal and external influences, and exhibit behaviors whose causes cannot be reduced to any single object or connection.
+These complex emerging behaviors are system dynamics.

 The System Behaviors Zoo

-Below are common system behaviors you may encounter "in the wild."
-Detecting them helps you recognize patterns in complex systems.
+Below are common behaviors you may encounter in the wild.
+Recognizing them helps you work with complex systems rather than against them.

 Catastrophic Shift

-Behind these drastic changes is a tendency for every complex system to stabilize itself in an equilibrium (attractor state).
-When pressures reach a certain threshold, the system may suddenly switch to another attractor state without prior warning.
+Every complex system stabilizes itself in an equilibrium (attractor state).
+When pressures reach a threshold, the system may suddenly switch to a different attractor state without warning.
+Earth formation, social revolutions, and financial crashes all follow this pattern.
+Big systems are not slow — once triggered, they change very fast.

 Rebound Effect

-In 2000, a car with significant environmental benefits (~20%) saw a rebound effect: buyers who were already environmentally inclined felt less guilty driving it, drove more and faster, resulting in more impact than the efficiency improvements gained.
+In 2000, a car with ~20% environmental improvements saw a rebound: environmentally-inclined buyers felt less guilty and drove more, resulting in higher total impact than the efficiency gains achieved.

 Exponential Effects